dridi/cashpack/README.rst

 cashpack is a stateless event-driven HPACK codec.
 It is meant to work with HTTP/2 or similar protocols in the sense that some assumptions made by the library would not work in all situations.
-For instance, it is not possible to feed the decoder with partial HPACK contents.
+For instance, HTTP/2 doesn't allow upper-case characters in header names, neither does cashpack.

 .. image:: https://travis-ci.org/Dridi/cashpack.svg
 .. image:: https://scan.coverity.com/projects/7758/badge.svg